minseoksuh/super-fun-time/web/critical-rendering-path/notes.md

 - **Media types and media queries allow us to mark some CSS resources as non-render blocking.**
 - The browser downloads all CSS resources, regardless of blocking or non-blocking behavior.

-## Adding Interactivity with Javascript
+## Adding Interactivity with JavaScript

 - JavaScript can query and modify the DOM and the CSSOM.
 - **JavaScript execution blocks on the CSSOM.**